nikhilgautam96/P-11/week-01/session-02/My-Lab/Notes/notes.md

 ## Javascript in html :
 **- NOTE : without using `async` or `defer` JS loading will not happen in parallel with HTML parsing.**
 1. Adding javascript in `<head>` :
-    - If the script size is heavy, then load time increases when added in head. hence not recommended.
+    - If the script size is heavy, then load time increases when added in head.
+    - Hence not recommended for heavy scripts.
+    - the loading of JS happens when the execution engine reaches that line and at that moment the parsing is paused.
+    - parsing resumes when both the loading and execution of JS code is complete.
     - ![script-in-head](../images/script-in-head.png)

 2. Adding javascript at bottom of `<body>` :
     - we add javascript at bottom of body only if we dont want the script to load at the first paint.
+    - the loading of JS happens after the parsing of entire HTML is complete.
     - ![script-in-body](../images/script-in-body.png)

 3. Using `async` :